 Middle and High School (Grades 7-12)

 Colegio (grades 7-12) classes are taught by several teachers (see bios and photos here).
 Two thirds of the classes are taught in English and one third in Spanish.
-Math, science, language arts and history are taught in English with reinforcement of the same vocabulary in Spanish.
+Science, language arts and history are taught in English with reinforcement of the same vocabulary in Spanish.
+Math may be taught in English or Spanish.
 Spanish language arts and Costa Rican social studies are taught in Spanish.
 Community service, participation in local research projects, and field trips complement our classroom academic work.
 P.E. and art are part of the Colegio curriculum as well.

 As in Primary, all classes are mixed grades (7/8, 9/10, and 11/12), which allows younger students to benefit from the experience and support of older ones.
 Visiting international students add to an authentic English language experience at MFS.
 High school students may also participate as student members of the School Committee and the Standards Committee.
 Some MFS students attend university in the United States, while others go to Costa Rican university; some graduates go right to work after graduation.